 IDS with respect to TCP sequence numbers, but the target host ignores this packet as it references an already established connection.
-Then the attacker sends an RST with the which features code points for multiple representations of the same character.
+Then the attacker sends an RST with the

 EvasionThe attacker sends portions of the exploit in crafted packets that the IDS mistakenly does not consider.
 This can be done e.g. by inserting data in the payload of a TCP SYN.